Prinkal1/MessMate/README.md

 3. Change the MongoDB URL with your URL

-4. Change the SMTP server address , username , and password
+4. Create a .env file in server and add SMTP server address , username , port, jwt secret key and password

+5. Use command npm run dev to start